 - display the optimal number of images considering the device and screen

-🚶♂️ How to optimize images and deliver them across all device types
+🚶♂️ How to optimize images for web and deliver them across all device types

 Getting your images processed optimally and then delivered to the visitor as quickly as possible has several components to it.
 In this guide, we’ll go through them all: